China's Dongfeng shares suspended; Peugeot tie-up talks reported to be in final stage

-SHANGHAI (Reuters) - China’s Dongfeng Motor Group Co Ltd (0489.HK), currently in talks to buy a stake in PSA Peugeot Citroen (PEUP.PA), asked on Monday for a trading halt pending an announcement concerning “inside information”.
+SHANGHAI, Feb 10 (Reuters) - China’s Dongfeng Motor Group Co Ltd, currently in talks to buy a stake in PSA Peugeot Citroen, asked on Monday for a trading halt pending an announcement concerning “inside information”.

-Dongfeng, which already has a joint venture with Peugeot in China, did not give a reason for the suspension.
-It later issued a stock exchange filing saying no agreement had yet been reached with the French carmaker.
+Dongfeng, which already has a joint venture with Peugeot in China, did not give further details and company spokesman Zhou Mi said he was not aware of the reason behind the suspension.

 The halt comes after sources in France told Reuters on Friday that Peugeot negotiators and French government officials will be in China this week for what they hope will be a final round of negotiations on the tie-up with the China’s second biggest automaker.